tefaa11/ADVANCED-PROGRAMMING-PROJECT/README.md

-# Virtual Second-Hand Clothing Store Application Repository
+# EcoVibe Repository: Application for buying and selling second-hand clothing

 This repository includes all the designs and progress of the project to create a virtual second-hand clothing store application, where concepts learned in class are applied.
 The application is designed to provide an easy-to-use platform for users to search and select second-hand clothing products, add them to the cart, and make secure payments.